 |Montreal, Canada||YUL||Air Canada, Air Transat|

-If you'll be traveling from a European city this table is relevant.
+If you'll be traveling from Europe the table below is relevant.

 |London, United Kingdom||LGW||British Airways, Virgin Airlines|